-The Commission's organizational structure for fiscal year 2019 is shown in Figure 1.
+The Commission's organizational structure for fiscal year 2021 is shown in Figure 1.

 The Commission's policy-making body consists of a Board of Commissioners comprised of up to 11 members appointed by the President of the United States for an indefinite term and who serve without pay.
 However, the members of the Commission may receive reimbursement for actual expenses related to the work and travel of the Commission.
 The commissioners establish policy and ensure proper staff functioning in carrying out the mission of the Commission.
-During inspection visits to Commission cemeteries, they observe, inquire about, comment upon, and make recommendations on any and all aspects of Commission operations.
 The Commission's daily operations are directed by an Executive Level Secretary who is assisted by a Deputy Secretary.

 The Commission's headquarters is in Arlington, Virginia and an Overseas Operations Office is located in Paris, France.
-For fiscal year 2019, the Commission had a total of 454 fulltime equivalent (FTE) positions.
+For fiscal year 2021, the Commission had a total of 473 full-time equivalent (FTE) positions.